 In November of 2019, after a year of my monitoring phase, scans showed tumor regrowth near my original surgical area.
-I agreed to undergo a second right frontal lobe crainiotomy in December 2019 at M.D.
+I agreed to undergo a second right frontal lobe craniotomy in December 2019 at M.D.
 Anderson Cancer Center.
 The surgery was successful, but impaired the full use of my left hand.
-I am working to regain my stength and coordination and started chemotherapy in January 2020.
+I am currently working to regain my strength and coordination and started chemotherapy in January 2020.

 I continue to persevere, fight, and live my life with a positive outlook.
 I am determined to be a blind survivor!!